harunalbayrak/graduation-app/README.md

 - Allow wifi & mobile network button is added to the database.
 - Filter model is implemented.
 - Filters is added to the database.
+- Statistic model is implemented.
+- Activity model is implemented.

 # To Do​
 - Other Buttons will be added to the AppBar.
 (Filter etc.)​